 Chattanooga, TN is one of my favorites.
 As far as family-friendly towns go, this town is perfect.
 But I also visited here before kids, and loved it then too!
 Located just over the Georgia border, Chattanooga has something for everyone.
 Here you’ll find outdoor adventures abound, along with amazing restaurants, and a thriving downtown area with community events throughout the year.
 Chattanooga has an aquarium, a minor league baseball team, an incline railway, beautiful river views, Ruby Falls, outdoor — plus, you can SEE ROCK CITY while you’re in town!
 Distance from Atlanta: 2 hours

 Greenville, SC.
-Oh my gosh, Greenville is just great!
+We adore Greenville, and have even discussed moving there!
 Whether you’re looking for kid-friendly things to do, wonderful eateries, or just a new place to unwind — Greenville is that place!
 Just 2 hours from Atlanta, Greenville, South Carolina is home to Falls Park — a nature lover’s paradise.
 You can walk to it from downtown, and it’s a great place to explore and spend the day.
 Speaking of the downtown area – it’s great.
 So many restaurants and shops, and so pretty and easy to navigate!
 Greenville is a just a really pedestrian-friendly city.
 And if you have kids, the Greenville Zoo or the Children’s Museum of the Upstate are wonderful places to visit.
 Distance from Atlanta: A little over 2 hours

 Bryson City, NC.
 Bryson City, located about 90 minutes north of Blue Ridge, is a beautiful town right in the middle of all sorts of outdoor adventures.
 Take a ride on the Great Smoky Mountain Railroad — it’s truly amazing!
 They have special themed train rides throughout the year, with some geared toward kids (like the The Polar Express), and some for the adults (reserve the Moonshine Car on the Nantahala Gorge excursion).
 We personally love the open air cars during the fall foliage season!
 Bryson City is also super close to the Great Smoky Mountain National Park, and you’ll never grow tired of exploring it.
 And the town of Bryson City itself has a great little downtown area, that’s filled with great restaurants and unique shops.
 Distance from Atlanta: 3 hours